-Labeling that may result from the studies:

-Appropriate sections of the label may be changed to incorporate the findings of the studies.

-Format of reports to be submitted:

-Full study reports not previously submitted to the Agency addressing the issues outlined in this request with full analysis, assessment, and interpretation.
+- Labeling that may result from the studies: Appropriate sections of the label may be changed to incorporate the findings of the studies. - Format of reports to be submitted: Full study reports not previously submitted to the Agency addressing the issues outlined in this request with full analysis, assessment, and interpretation.
 In addition, the reports are to include information on the representation of pediatric patients of ethnic and racial minorities.
-All pediatric patients enrolled in the studies should be categorized using one of the following designations for race: American Indian or Alaskan Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander or White.
-For ethnicity, one of the following designations should be used: Hispanic/Latino or Not Hispanic/Latino.
+All pediatric patients enrolled in the studies should be categorized using one of the following designations for race: American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or other Pacific Islander or White.
+For ethnicity one of the following designations should be used: Hispanic/Latino or Not Hispanic/Latino.

-Timeframe for submitting reports of the studies:

-Reports of the studies that meet the terms of this amended Written Request must be submitted to the Agency on or before December 30, 2007, in order to possibly qualify for pediatric exclusivity extension under Section 505A of the Act.
-Please keep in mind that pediatric exclusivity only attaches to existing patent protection or exclusivity that has not expired at the time you submit your reports of studies in response to this Written Request.

-Response to Written Request:

-As per the Best Pharmaceuticals for Children Act, section 4(A), within 180 days of receipt of this Written Request, you must notify the Agency as to your intention to act on the Written Request.
-If you agree to the request, then you must indicate when the pediatric studies will be initiated.
+- Timeframe for submitting reports of the studies: Reports of the above studies must be submitted to the Agency on or before December 30, 2007.
+Please keep in mind that pediatric exclusivity attaches only to existing patent protection or exclusivity that has not expired at the time you submit your reports of the studies in response to this Written Request. - Response to Written Request: As per the Best Pharmaceuticals for Children Act, section 4(A), within 180 days of receipt of this Written Request you must notify the Agency as to your intention to act on the Written Request.
+If you agree to the request then you must indicate when the pediatric studies will be initiated.

-Please submit protocols for the above studies to an investigational new drug application (IND) and clearly mark your submission, "PEDIATRIC PROTOCOL SUBMITTED FOR PEDIATRIC EXCLUSIVITY STUDY" in large font, bolded type at the beginning of the cover letter of the submission.
+Please submit protocols for the above studies to an investigational new drug application (IND) and clearly mark your submission "PEDIATRIC PROTOCOL SUBMITTED FOR PEDIATRIC EXCLUSIVITY STUDY" in large font, bolded type at the beginning of the cover letter of the submission.
 Notify us as soon as possible if you wish to enter into a written agreement by submitting a proposed written agreement.
-Please clearly mark your submission, "PROPOSED WRITTEN

-AGREEMENT FOR PEDIATRIC STUDIES" in large font, bolded type at the beginning of the cover letter of the submission.
+Clearly mark your submission "PROPOSED WRITTEN AGREEMENT FOR PEDIATRIC STUDIES" in large font, bolded type at the beginning of the cover letter of the submission.

-Reports of the studies should be submitted as a new drug application (NDA) to the Division of Metabolic and Endocrine Drug Products with the proposed labeling changes you believe would be warranted based on the data derived from these studies.
+Submit reports of the studies as a new drug application (NDA) to the Division of Metabolism and Endocrinology Products with the proposed labeling changes you believe are warranted based on the data derived from these studies.
 When submitting the reports, clearly mark your submission "SUBMISSION OF PEDIATRIC STUDY REPORTS - PEDIATRIC EXCLUSIVITY DETERMINATION REQUESTED" in large font, bolded type at the beginning of the cover letter of the submission and include a copy of this letter.

-Please also send a copy of the cover letter of your submission, via fax (301-594-0183) or messenger, to the Director, Office of Generic Drugs, HFD-600, Metro Park North II, 7500 Standish Place, Rockville, MD 20855-2773.
+In addition, send a copy of the cover letter of your submission, via fax (301-594-0183) or messenger, to the Director, Office of Generic Drugs, HFD-600, Metro Park North II, 7500 Standish Place, Rockville, MD 20855-2773.